18.1 GENERAL PRINCIPLES OF PHARMACOLOGY

 Pharmacokinetics is the study of the time course of drug and metabolite levels in different body fluids and tissues, including absorption, distribution, metabolism, and elimination.
 The study of the relationship between drug effect and its concentration is known as pharmacodynamics.
 Alterations in pharmacokinetic properties of a drug may result in different drug concentrations over time at tissue levels.
 Understanding the pharmacodynamics of the drug can help to account for subsequent differences in drug effect or response.

 Although most anticancer drugs are administered intravenously and drug absorption is not a therapeutic concern, many newer agents are given orally.
 Oral drug administration is convenient for patients, but it requires patient compliance and depends on efficient absorption from the gastrointestinal tract.
 For an orally administered drug, only a proportion may be delivered to the systemic circulation intact and become available for potential therapeutic effects.
 The term bioavailability refers to the amount of a drug that is available after oral administration compared to that after intravenous administration.
 Factors influencing the bioavailability of a drug include patient compliance, disintegration of a capsule or a tablet, dissolution of drug into gastrointestinal fluid, stability of the drug in the gastrointestinal tract, absorption through the gastrointestinal mucosa, and first-pass metabolism in the liver.
 Problems seen in cancer patients, such as changes in gastrointestinal motility, mucosal damage from cancer therapy, and the use of other medications, can also affect bioavailability.
 Absorption of a drug may vary among patients receiving the same treatments, or within 1 patient from one course of treatment to another.
 This variability can account for some differences in toxicity, and possibly in tumor response.
-In most cases, such variations in drug bioavailability are not detected clinically because routine pharmacokinetic measurements are ...
+In most cases, such variations in drug bioavailability are not detected clinically because routine pharmacokinetic ...